-The following are the only material contracts, other than contracts entered into in the ordinary course of business, entered into by the REIT in 2008, or prior to 2008 but which were still in effect on December 31, 2008:
+The following are the only material contracts, other than contracts entered into in the ordinary course of business, entered into by the REIT in 2009, or prior to 2009 but which were still in effect on December 31, 2009:

-- (a) the Declaration of Trust, described above under "Declaration of Trust and Description of Units"; - (b) the Acquisition Facility, described above under "General Development of the Business Acquisition Facility"; - (c) the Management Agreement, described above under "Asset Management of the REIT Management Agreement"; - (d) the Non-Competition Agreement. described above under "Asset Management of the REIT Non-Competition Agreement"; and - (e) the Underwriting Agreement described above under "General Development of the Business Public Offering". - (f) the Credit Facilities described above under "General Development of the Business Credit Facilities".
+- (a) the Declaration of Trust, described above under "Declaration of Trust and Description of Units"; - (b) the Acquisition Facility, described above under "General Development of the Business Acquisition Facility"; - (c) the Management Agreement, described above under "Asset Management of the REIT Management Agreement"; - (d) the Non-Competition Agreement. described above under "Asset Management of the REIT Non-Competition Agreement"; and - (e) the Credit Facilities described above under "General Development of the Business Credit Facilities".